LudwigBooysen/MC-ColoredBricks/README.md

 |Orange|![#F9801D](https://via.placeholder.com/15/F9801D/F9801D.png) `#F9801D`| Added|
 |White|![#F9FFFE](https://via.placeholder.com/15/F9FFFE/F9FFFE.png) `#F9FFFE`| Soon|

-> A questionare will be handed out every week to choose the next 3 color bricks wich I will be adding
+> A questionnaire will be handed out every week to choose the next 3 color bricks which I will be adding

 ### Formula
 ##### ➕➖➗
-The default minecraft bricks block texture has a set shading based of the red HEX value color, therefore I could use the normal values of the color and work out a relation betwwen the shading in the colors.
+The default Minecraft bricks block texture has a set shading based on the red HEX value color, therefore I could use the normal values of the color and work out a relation between the shading in the colors.

 Here is the formula in a step-by-step manner :
 (S = shading; b = Basecolor (Value of HEX)) <br />